$\bar{B}_{s,d}^{0} \to J/\psi \mu^{+}\mu^{-}$ Decays in QCD Factorization: Numerical results and discussions

 To see the relative weights of these individual contributions, we show in figure~\ref{helicityBR} the dimuon invariant mass spectra of $d\mathcal{B}_{|H_{0,-,+}|^{2}}/dq^{2}$ at the NLO in $\alpha_s$, by taking the simple exponential model for the leading-twist $B$-meson LCDA as a representative example.
 As can be seen from figure~\ref{helicityBR}, contributions from the helicity amplitudes squared $|H_{+}|^2$ are suppressed, due to the $V-A$ structure of the SM weak interaction.
 In fact, the observed hierarchy $|H_{+}| \ll |H_{0}| \ll |H_{-}|$, especially at the low $q^2$ region, can be understood from the chiral nature of the SM fermion couplings to the weak gauge bosons.

 Finally, we introduce the differential longitudinal polarization fraction of the $J/\psi$ meson

 which gives the integrated one, $F_{L,q}^{J/\psi}$, after integrating over $q^2$ from $1\,\mathrm{GeV}^2$ to $(m_{B_{s,d}}-m_{J/\psi})^2$ for the numerator ($d\mathcal{B}_{|H_0|^2}/dq^2$) and denominator ($d\mathcal{B}/dq^2$) factors in eq.~\eqref{eq:FLq}.
 Our numerical results for $F_{L,q}^{J/\psi}$ are given in table~\ref{tab:FLq}, while the $q^2$ dependence of $F_{L,q}^{J/\psi}(q^2)$ is shown in figures~\ref{fig:FL_Bs} and \ref{fig:FL_Bd}, for both the exponential and the three distinct models listed in table~\ref{tab:model_parameters} for the $B$-meson LCDA.
+Following the same reasoning as for the branching ratios, we also provide in table~\ref{tab:FLq_binned} the partially integrated $F_{L,q}^{J/\psi}$ restricted to the same low-$q^2$ interval of $q^2 \in [1.0, 3.0]~\mathrm{GeV}^{2}$.
 These observables are characterized by their independence of the common input parameters present in the numerator and denominator of eq.~\eqref{eq:FLq} and are, therefore, more suitable for testing the different theoretical predictions.
 For example, the LO results for both $F_{L,s}^{J/\psi}(q^2)$ and $F_{L,d}^{J/\psi}(q^2)$ are independent of the $B$-meson LCDA, as can be seen from eq.~\eqref{eq:ALO}.
 At the NLO, on the other hand, these observables start to show a non-trivial dependence on the $B$-meson LCDA, as can be inferred from eq.~\eqref{eq:AikernelsNLO}.
 In addition, the integrated longitudinal polarization fractions $F_{L,s}^{J/\psi}$ and $F_{L,d}^{J/\psi}$ depend on the different choices of the models and shape parameters of the $B$-meson LCDA, both at the LO and NLO in $\alpha_s$.
 Thus, we also encourage our experimental colleagues to provide useful information about these observables in the future.